xz64/license-webpack-plugin/README.md

 licenses match a given regex, and outputs the licenses for each package in your webpack build directory.

+## :warning: SEEKING TESTERS :warning:
+I am looking for some feedback on the next release, which allows more customizability.
+It can be installed using the `next` tag as shown below:

+ `npm install license-webpack-plugin@next --save-dev`

+See issue #43 for more details about the next release.

 ## Installation
 `npm install license-webpack-plugin --save-dev`